disaster37/check-yarn/README.md

 ```

 You need to specify the following parameters:
-- **--finished-since**: The number of hour since the current datetime.
+- **--finished-since**: The number of hours since the current datetime.
-- **--queue-name** (optionnal): The queue name where you should to check jobs.
+- **--queue-name** (optionnal): The queue name where to check for jobs.
-- **--user-name** (optionnal): The user that run the jobs where you should to check.
+- **--user-name** (optionnal): The user which runs the jobs that you want to check.

-This check follow this logic:
+The check follows this logic:
-1. `OK` when there are no failed jobs with the given filter
+1. `OK` when there is no failed jobs with the given filter
-2. `CRITICAL` when there are one or more jobs in failed state
+2. `CRITICAL` when there is one or more jobs in the failed state

-> All jobs that failed is displayed on the outpout.
+> All jobs which have failed are displayed on the output.

-It's return the following perfdata:
+It returns the following perfdata:
-- **nbJobFailed**: the number of jobs failed
+- **nbJobFailed**: the number of failed jobs